 Athletics-Kenya bars athletes from global travel over coronavirus worries

 Kenya's athletics authority said on Thursday it had barred its athletes from traveling to international events due to concerns over the coronavirus outbreak.
-The announcement comes a day after the World Health Organization labeled the outbreak a pandemic.
+The announcement could affect some high-profile races over the next few weeks, including the highly-anticipated showdown at the London Marathon between Eliud Kipchoge and Kenenisa Bekele, the only men to go under two hours, two minutes for the distance.
+The race is scheduled for April 26.

 More than 126,000 people have been infected globally by the virus and more than 4,600 have died, according to a Reuters tally based on official announcements.
 The East African nation, which has not had a confirmed case of the virus, boasts some of the world's top athletes, who regularly win medals at premier competitions in Europe, Asia, and North America.